 - Application: Mountain

-- Single 62a compound: One compound is used all through the tire’s tread for performance and durability
+- Single 62a compound: One compound is used all through the tire’s tread for performance and durability.

-- Kevlar reinforcement: This TR tire is reinforced by Kevlar in such a way that when inflated, it seems that the rin has been engulfed by a seal.
+- Kevlar reinforcement: This TR tire is reinforced by Kevlar in such a way that when inflated, it seems that the rim has been engulfed by a seal.
 A liquid sealant is used here.

 Cyclone Maxxis CrossMark MTB Tire

-A detailed buying guide for MTB tires for 26″ wheels
+Buying Guide: MTB tires for 26″ wheels

 In this buying guide, we will try to put forward factors that you should keep in mind when you are looking for a tire/tires that will fit the 26” rims of your mountain bike.